JetTypes/.github/profile/README.md

 ## Our Standards

-Before contribuiting, please make sure to take a look at all of the rules of each repository, following the mindset that each repository may have a different ruleset.
+Before contributing, please make sure to take a look at all of the rules of each repository, following the mindset that each repository may have a different ruleset.
 You may like to take a look at our **training-kit** for more details.

 ## Links

 > [!WARNING]
-> These links may be outdated or > no longer in use.
-Please check > the official links pages first.
+> These links may be outdated or no longer in use.
+Please check the official links pages first.

 - [Software]
 - [Compilers]